GLOBAL MARKETS-Stimulus fears haunt share markets, dollar recovers

 "Markets are looking for a reset and a retracement lower, closer to more compelling valuations," said Peter Kenny, chief market strategist at Knight Capital in Jersey City, New Jersey.

-After Bernanke's congressional testimony on Wednesday and the release of minutes the same day from the latest Fed policy-setting meeting, there was a shift that "reintroduced a sense of caution that has long been absent" in markets, Kenny said.
+After Bernanke's congressional testimony on Wednesday and the release of minutes from the latest Federal Open Market Committee meeting later the same day, there was a shift that "reintroduced a sense of caution that has long been absent" in markets, Kenny said.

 The Fed minutes showed that some policymakers were willing to consider scaling back on bond purchases as early as the Fed's June meeting.

-The concerns about the Fed's next step helped bolster the price of gold, which was on track for its biggest weekly rise in a month after recent sharp declines.
+The concerns about the Fed's next step helped bolster the price of gold, which was on track for its biggest weekly rise in a month.

 Orders for long-lasting U.S. manufactured goods rose more than expected in April, a hopeful sign that a sharp slowdown in factory output could soon run its course.